scipy-conference/scipy-conference/manual/committees/tutorials.rst

   be a nice safeguard for people not doing a good job reading messages from tutors.
 But the goal is that nobody would actually need to attend to this session (we achieved this in 2013).

+* Give suggestions for style in the tutorial: use notebooks to share information and materials with students so they can follow along at their own pace.
+Encourage instructors not to flip around between too many screens, which can be very distracting and hard to follow.
+Make sure they plan in breaks which correspond to the times snacks are available.

 Post-tutorial tasks